 Setting up buildings and roads also have their share of responsibility when it comes to soil erosion as they don’t allow for the normal circulation of water.
 Instead, it runs off to flood nearby lands, speeded up erosion in these areas.
 Moreover, motor-based activities such as motocross also have the potential to disturb ecosystems and change (even if at a smaller scale compared with other causes) and erode the soil.

 Soil is a very important resource that allows the production of food, fiber, or forages.
 Despite it being a renewable resource, it renews slowly – generating three centimeters of topsoil takes 1,000 years.
 Therefore, protecting it is very important to bet on long-term, sustainable agricultural practices since one of the main issues associated with soil erosion is that it comes along a decrease in soil productivity.
 These productivity losses reduce the quantity and quality of the food we eat.

-Despite the fact human activities have accelerated soil erosion, there are ways of repaying the damage we have created.
-From reforestation to windbreaks, stone walls or more sustainable agriculture techniques.
+Despite the fact human activities have accelerated soil erosion, there are ways of repairing the damage we have created.
+From reforestation and windbreaks to stone walls or more sustainable agriculture techniques.
 Let’s analyze them in greater detail.

 Regenerative agriculture techniques have the potential to preserve and restore ecosystems and habitats and improve the quality and health of the soil.